shailen/ng-darrrt-codelab/docs/step-1.md

 ## Step 1: Run the app, and view its code

-In this step, you open the source files, familiarize yourself with the Dart and HTML code, and run the app.
+In this step, you open the app's source files, familiarize yourself with its code, and run the app.

 _**Keywords**: main, pub, Dartium, Angular_